singulritarian7/demo_test2/README.md

 image

-To add a branch in master branch git branch branchname (occurs localy not remotly)
+To add a branch in master branch git branch branchname (occurs localy not remotly) and doesn´t swith the branch only creates it.

 Switch the branch git checkout branchname